deislabs/deislabs.io/content/posts/still-rusting-one-year-later.md

 ### Grab Bag

-- Macros can lead to weird or hard to decipher errors, generally being labeled by the compiler as occurring in some place nowhere near to the actual code causing the issue.
+- Macros can lead to weird or hard to decipher errors, generally being labeled by the compiler as occurring in some place nowhere near to the actual code causing the issue
 - Although this is a personal preference on our part, we feel that traits can be overused.
 So many times we'll read library documentation and be like “where in the world is this coming from?”
-Then we have to dig through a huge stack of traits and implementations scattered across 20 files to figure out what is happening.
+Then we have to dig through a huge stack of traits and implementations scattered across 20 files to figure out what is happening
 - We wish dependency features in Cargo.toml were a bit more concrete and easier to debug.
 Right now they are arbitrary strings with no enforcement on how they are used.
 It sure would be nice if we could see a "dependency graph," as it were, of enabled features and where they were enabled at

 ## The Ugly